-The Pre-GED (General Education Development) group instruction program is a 13-week program for individuals with disabilities who require a high school diploma in order to pursue their employment goals but do not meet the academic requirements for the GED Program.
-Individuals, upon successful completion of the program, may be recommended as being ready for the GED program.
+The Pre-GED (General Education Development) program is for individuals with disabilities who require a high school diploma in order to pursue their employment goals but do not meet the academic requirements for the GED Program.
+Individuals, upon successful completion of the program, may be recommended for the GED program.
 GED is offered at the WTC and virtually.

-The General Education Development (GED) group instruction program is a 13-week program for individuals with disabilities who require a high school diploma in order to pursue their employment goals.
-One-on-one instruction is also available for students for whom the group program is not appropriate due to accommodation needs.
+The General Education Development (GED) program is for individuals with disabilities who require a high school diploma in order to pursue their employment goals.
+Consumers work individually or in small groups and enter the program on a rolling admission basis.
 All GED students are expected to take the formal GED test upon completion.
 The GED program is offered at the WTC and virtually.